 This keeps the attention on the view outside rather than on the window coverings themselves.

-Attaching the curtains to the ceiling also avoids the problems of having to fit curtains for windows with unusual shapes.
+Attaching the curtains to the ceiling also avoids the problem of having to fit curtains for windows with unusual shapes.

 Curved Large Windows